PopulusMedia/docs/data.markdown

 * visit-id is the visit-id associcated with the original visit
 * partner is the partner-code (provided by Populus Media)
-* secret is a partner specific hash (provided by Populus Media)
+* token is a partner specific hash (provided by Populus Media)
 * npi is the NPI number associated with the consulting povider